Contrastive Learning with Consistent Representations: Introduction

 \section{Introduction}

-Data augmentation is widely used in supervised learning for image recognition, achieving excellent results on popular datasets like MNIST, CIFAR-10/100, and ImageNet \cite{ciregan2012multi,sato2015apac,simard2003best,wan2013regularization,krizhevsky2017imagenet}.
-AutoAugment~\cite{cubuk2019autoaugment} and RandAugment~\cite{cubuk2020randaugment} use strong augmentations composed of a combination of different transformations.
-It has been shown that these manually designed data augmentations can effectively increase the amount of training data and enhance the model's ability to capture the invariance of the training data, thereby boosting supervised training performance.

-Data augmentation (DA) is also a key component in recent semi-supervised learning techniques based on contrastive learning \cite{chen2020simple}.
-A base encoder that learns good latent representations of the input data is trained with a contrastive loss.
-The contrastive loss is reflective of the following: in the latent space a pair of two views of a given data example transformed by two different data augmentation functions are correlated (similar) while transformed views of different input examples are dissimilar.
-The quality of the encoder trained using unlabeled data as such is essential to the overall contrastive learning performance, and is contingent upon the employed data augmentations.
+Data augmentation (DA) is widely used in supervised learning in computer vision \cite{ho2019population,lim2019fast,cubuk2019autoaugment,cubuk2020randaugment,li2023a2}, achieving excellent results on popular datasets \cite{ciregan2012multi,sato2015apac,wan2013regularization,krizhevsky2017imagenet}.
+DA is also a key component in recent contrastive learning techniques~\cite{chen2020simple,tian2020makes,he2020momentum,chen2021exploring,xiao2020should,lee2023renyicl}.
+An encoder that learns good visual representations of the input data is trained with a contrastive loss.
+The contrastive loss is characterized by the following principle: in the feature space, two views of a given data example, transformed by distinct DA functions, exhibit correlation (similarity), whereas transformed views of different input examples manifest dissimilarity.
+The effectiveness of the encoder, trained on unlabeled data, is pivotal to the overall performance of contrastive learning and is contingent upon the choice of employed DAs.

-~\cite{wang2020understanding} interprets the minimization of the contrastive loss is to achieve alignment and uniformity of the learned representations.
-To learn powerful and transferable representations, many studies have aimed at improving contrastive learning by choosing proper data augmentations \cite{chen2020simple,tian2020makes,he2020momentum} have shown that combining different augmentations with a proper magnitude may improve performance.
-In these works, data augmentations are restricted to be a random composition of four or five types of augmentations with a very limited range of magnitude.
-To further improve contrastive learning in downstream tasks, PIRL~\cite{misra2020self} adopts two additional data augmentations, SwAV~\cite{caron2020unsupervised} introduced multiple random resized-crops to provide the encoder with more views of data and CLSA~\cite{wang2021contrastive} adopts combinations of stronger augmentations.
+To learn effective and transferable representations, numerous studies have focused on enhancing contrastive learning by selecting suitable DAs. \cite{chen2020simple,tian2020makes,he2020momentum,li2023correlational,wang2023recognizing,van2024exploring} have shown that combining different augmentations with appropriate intensities can improve performance.
+However, these works confine augmentations to a random composition of specific types within a limited intensity range.
+Contrastingly, research has indicated that employing diverse DAs effectively enhances the model's ability to capture the invariance of the training data, thereby boosting the model's performance~\cite{cubuk2020randaugment}, transferability~\cite{lee2021improving}, and robustness~\cite{lopes2019improving}.
+Consequently, the exploration of diverse DAs has garnered increased attention recently.
+PIRL~\cite{misra2020self} adopts additional augmentations, SwAV~\cite{caron2020unsupervised} introduces multiple random resized-crops to provide the encoder with a broader range of data reviews.
+Moreover, some recent works adopt combinations of stronger DAs in contrastive learning~\cite{tian2020makes,wang2021contrastive, lee2023renyicl}.